no0be/DNSlivery/README.md

 This project has been originally inspired by [PowerDNS](https://github.com/mdsecactivebreach/PowerDNS) and [Joff Thyer](https://twitter.com/joff_thyer)'s technical segment on the Paul's Security Weekly podcast #590 ([youtu.be/CP6cIwFJswQ](https://youtu.be/CP6cIwFJswQ)).

 # Description
+## TL;DR
+DNSlivery allows to deliver files to a target using DNS as the transport protocol.

+**Features**:
+- allows to print, execute or save files to the target
+- does not require any client on the target
+- does not require a full-fledged DNS server

 ## What problem are you trying to solve?
 Easily deliver files and/or payloads to a compromised target where classic web delivery is not possible and **without the need for a dedicated client software**.
 This applies to restricted environments where outgoing web traffic is forbidden or simply inspected by a curious web proxy.